 My name is Grant J. Kidney.
 I’m a social critic and independent thinker.

 I founded a successful graphic design firm called Vril Studio.
-I also serve a senior advisory role at a major technology company based in California.
 In the past I did work for the Elon Musk inspired Hyperloop startup- and was also a graphic artist for the parent company of USA Today.

 My first love though is speaking and writing concerning the hot button issues of our time.
 I began my foray into the world of social commentary back in 2008 when I launched what was called ‘The Grant J. Kidney Revolution’.
 I was hugely popular on the now defunct social network, Myspace, and even authored my first book (with a later revision published under a new title) during this era.